12 July 2021

 Assets and creative media

-The old adage a picture tells a thousand words rings true when you’re looking to develop a digital learning solution – very few people welcome walls of text.
-Indeed, a screen full of words can feel overwhelming and, at best, result in cognitive overload – or at worse, something that your learners merely skim-read (if at all).
+The old adage, a picture tells a thousand words rings true when you’re looking to develop a digital learning solution.
+Very few people welcome walls of text.
+A screen full of words can feel overwhelming.
+And, at best, result in cognitive overload, or at worse, something that your learners merely skim-read (if at all).

 9.